Why Congress May Lawfully Require Citizens to Buy Guns & Ammunition, But Not To Submit To Obamacare.

 * * *

-See also this valuable article by Phyllis Schlafly which addresses Mark Levin’s untrue claims about a “convention called by the States to propose amendments”.
+See also this article by Phyllis Schlafly which addresses Mark Levin’s false claims about a “convention called by the States to propose amendments”.

 In these two articles, investigative journalist Kelleigh Nelson exposes the nefarious forces – on the phony “Right” – involved in the push for an Article V convention.
-Folks, the leadership at “Tea Party Patriots” is not on your side.
-Nelson also reveals names of other phonies on the “right”. http://www.newswithviews.com/Nelson/kelleigh136.htm
+The People you think are on your side are betraying you. http://www.newswithviews.com/Nelson/kelleigh136.htm

 Do not be deceived by the “scholarly research” of former law professor, Rob Natelson.
-Natelson trumpets the fanciful theory that alleged “customs” practiced in our “Founding Era” provide binding principles which govern conventions called under Article V of our existing Constitution!
-But since we have never had an Article V convention, THERE IS NO PRECEDENT.
-Here is JWK’s excellent expose’ of Natelson’s preposterous theory: http://www.freerepublic.com/focus/bloggers/3062146/posts
+Natelson trumpets the crazy theory that alleged “customs” practiced in our “Founding Era” provide binding principles which govern conventions called under Article V of our Constitution!
+Here is JWK’s excellent expose’ of Natelson’s absurd theory: http://www.freerepublic.com/focus/bloggers/3062146/posts

 Believe no one.
 You must check everything out for yourself.
 Our future hangs on your being able to tell the difference between Good and Evil.
 And on your caring about the difference.